ICO is an abbreviation of Initial Coin Offering, which is a fundraising method for newly issued crypto assets.

 The very first ICO (token sale) was held by Mastercoin in 2013.
 In 2014, the Ethereum (unit: ETH) ICO successfully raised about 18 million dollars in BTC (approximately 1.8 billion Yen).
 It has been said that ICOs have been proven well as a fundraising tool.

-Later, in 2017, the meteoric rise of ICOs was observed along with an expansion of the virtual currency market.
+Later, in 2017, the meteoric rise of ICOs was observed along with an expansion of the crypto assets market.
 Total amount of funds collected by ICOs in 2017 is estimated to be 6.2 billion USD (approximately 690 billion JPY).
 The top three projects in 2017 each successfully raised over 20 billion JPY.
 The subsequent funding recorded in 2018 was 7.8 billion USD (approximately 850 billion JPY), exceeding the amount recorded in the previous year.
 However, the major decline of the ICO market began in the second half of 2018 and the ICO market as of 2019 is now shrinking.

 The future of ICOs